-Diana was a shy 20-year-old woman when she was thrust into the media spotlight.
+Diana was a shy 20-year-old woman when she became engaged to Prince Charles and was thrust into the media spotlight.
 Through her marriage to Prince Charles, she joined one of the most famous families in the world and became an object of intense media interest.
 Diana’s personal difficulties are well documented.
-However to appreciate the accomplishments of Princess Diana we should not focus on these human weakness, which without exception, are common to us all.
+However, to appreciate the accomplishments of Princess Diana we should not focus on these human weakness, which without exception, are common to us all.

 “Everyone needs to be valued.
 Everyone has the potential to give something back if only they had the chance.”